Division (mathematics): Notation

-This is the usual way of specifying division in most computer programming languages, since it can easily be typed as a simple sequence of ASCII characters.
+This is often the preferred way to express a simple division in running text.
+This is also the usual way of specifying division in most computer programming languages, since it can easily be typed as a simple sequence of ASCII characters.
 (It is also the only notation used for quotient objects in abstract algebra.)
 Some mathematical software, such as MATLAB and GNU Octave, allows the operands to be written in the reverse order by using the backslash as the division operator: